-How to Tell If You Got a Good Homeowner’s Insurance Rate (And What to Do If You Didn’t)
+How to Tell If You Got a Good Homeowner's Insurance Rate

 The number of home insurance options on the market is overwhelming, so how do you know the best policy for you?
-How do you get the best rate?
+How do you get the best homeowner insurance rate?
 What do you do if you’re not getting a good rate?

 Whether you’re in the market for new homeowner’s insurance or your current insurance is up for renewal, here are four questions to answer to find the homeowner’s insurance policy that works best for you.

 Do You Have the Right Amount of Insurance?

 First, you want to check that you’re not over—or under—insured.
 Over-insured generally means overpaying.
 But if you’re underinsured, a minor accident could end up costing you thousands.

 Start by checking your home’s current value on sites like Zillow or House Canary to get an accurate baseline of its worth.
 See if your estimate of your personal items inside your home is still accurate.
 In an interview with the National Association of Realtors, Lisa Lobo, vice president of underwriting operations at The Hartford, revealed that most insurance policies don’t include replacement cost coverage.
 Instead, you’ll get the actual cash value of contents, which accounts for depreciation.